1313e/CMasher/docs/source/user/sequential.rst

 The *arctic* colormap is a visual representation of the cold landscape of the Arctic.
 It covers the full lightness range and solely uses the color blue.
-As the *arctic* colormap uses softer colors, it can be used as an alternative to the *freeze* colormap.
+As the *arctic* colormap uses softer colors, it can be used as an alternative to the :ref:`freeze` colormap.

 .. _chroma:

-Chroma
+chroma
 ------
 .. image:: ../../../cmasher/colormaps/chroma/chroma.svg
     :alt: Visual representation of the *chroma* colormap.